 But what’s the best, safest way to rid your home of ants?

-Most people prefer a more natural solution for killing ants.
+Most people prefer a more natural solution for unwanted ants.
 It’s best to choose one that is free from harmful chemicals, especially if you have children and/or pets in your living space.

-We highly-recommend using a borax ant powder, as it does the job of killing ants both effectively and safely.
+We highly-recommend using a borax ant powder, as it does the job of eliminating ants both effectively and safely.

 What Is Borax?